cbutler01/OIRE-Fuzzy-String/README.md

    - This will be the "BC: Course Number", "BC: Course Title", "BC: Prof First Name", and "BC: Prof Last Name" columns in the Best Course survey.
 There should be new empty columns in columns E and G.
-8. The Best Course survey is split into two phases.
-Complete the prompted steps after phase 1 in order to proceed with phase 2.
+8. The Best Course survey is split into three phases.
+Complete the prompted steps after phase 1 in order to proceed with phase 2 and the steps after phase 2 to proceed with phase 3.

 ## Running the Script
 * Run the script by double-clicking the script file in your file explorer.